 Final Cocktail Thoughts

-The vodka sour is a spin on the timeless whiskey sour.
+The classic vodka sour is a spin on the timeless whiskey sour.
 The cocktail is laced with history and stands the test of time for a reason.
-By replacing the whiskey with vodka, you get a more neutral and less sweet drink that you can add your own twist to.
+Replacing the whiskey with vodka gives you a more neutral and less sweet drink.
+You can add your own twist.

 Because the drink contains so few ingredients, it’s easy to find substitutes if you need them.
 You can trade the egg whites for aquafaba, simple syrup for sugar, or make a cherry version of the traditional cocktail.
-A vodka sour is a fantastic summer cocktail enjoyed by men and women alike.
+A vodka sour is a fantastic summer cocktail that men and women enjoy.

 Similar Cocktail Recipes

-This is the classic sour cocktail and this recipe shows why this is one of the most popular cocktails around.
+- Whiskey Sour – This is the classic sour cocktail, and this recipe shows why this is one of the most popular cocktails around.

-The Amaretto Stone Sour is a delicious orange tasting sour cocktail that will make you ask for another round.
+- Amaretto Stone Sour – The Amaretto Stone Sour is a delicious orange-tasting sour cocktail that will make you ask for another round.

-The Tequila Sour is a modern take on the classic sour drink.
-Lime, Agave Nectar, and Tequila are added to create a new and delicious experience, with hints of the classic.
+- Tequila Sour – The Tequila Sour is a modern take on the classic sour drink.
+Lime, Agave Nectar, and Tequila are added to create a new and delicious experience with hints of the classic.